 If you’re not great at self-reflection, ask 3-5 of the people closest to you what they think you’re great at or how you make them feel.
 From there, work out how you can live life with more purpose.

 No matter what fires you up, growth is the common factor.
-When you’re living your best life, you’re inherently the best version of yourself.
+When you’re living your best life, you are consistently growing and becoming better.

 Health is wealth, baby.
 Not only will you save thousands of dollars by avoiding medical bills, but your health is also the biggest contributor (or barrier) to accomplishing your goals.

 We have a single life to live, so thoughtful, intentional action is a much better approach than letting life pass you by.
 Learn to become your own advocate for what you need and want in order to have a happy life.

 Money can be such a sensitive, painful part of life, but it doesn’t have to be.
 If you feel confident about your earning, spending, and investments, you’ll be free to live the life you want.